DonnavanStaddon/MilestoneProject/README.md

 To deploy this page to GitHub Pages from its GitHub repository, the following steps where taken:

-## Lists

-1.Login into GitHub
+1. Login into GitHub
-2.From the list of repositorys on the screen select DonnavanStaddon/MilestoneProject 3.Select settings on the top right of the menu 4.Select Pages on the left side
+2. From the list of repositorys on the screen select DonnavanStaddon/MilestoneProject
+3. Select settings on the top right of the menu
+4. Select Pages on the left side
-5.Under brunch select the dropdown menu and select main, then click save 6.A link to your website has been created
+5. Under brunch select the dropdown menu and select main, then click save
+6. A link to your website has been created